tensorflow/models/official/nlp/README.md

 ### Networks

 Networks are combinations of `tf.keras` layers (and possibly other networks).
 They are `tf.keras` models that would not be trained alone.
-They are `tf.keras` models that would not be trained alone.It encapsulates common network structures like a transformer encoder into an easily handled object with a standardized configuration.
+It encapsulates common network structures like a transformer encoder into an easily handled object with a standardized configuration.

 | Networks       |
 | -------------- |